OC logo

 • An introduction that describes the topic or problem and the author/s thesis

-• The main body of the article may include a literature review, a discussion, a method and result section
+• A main body of the article that may include a literature review, a discussion, a method and result section

-• If the authors conducted research they will include charts and/or graphs to display their findings
+• Charts and/or graphs if the authors conducted research and need display their findings

-• The conclusion summarizes the author's argument, experiment, or study
+• A conclusion which summarizes the author's argument, experiment, or study

 • A list of references at the end of the article citing previous scholars